 The old system required faculty to set goals in June for the upcoming academic year, then maintain a document tracking progress toward those goals.
 Then faculty were expected to report on that progress by March 1, with that report forming the basis for their annual reviews.
 Lewis said that the system wasn’t perfect, so things didn’t always get done according to plan.
 “It’s a long time between June and March to maintain a document,” she noted.

 ACU elected to set up electronic reporting to ensure faculty had a place to enter and track their goals, provide their self-evaluation and see their department chair’s response.
 ACU also created a place to report planned workload, something that was previously a spoken-word agreement between faculty and a chair.
-Having planned workload documented ensures up front that everyone has the correct expectations and is treated fairly.
-Faculty are now secure in agreements to deviations from the typical 4/4 load if there was a change in department chair.
-For example, they can document a plan to completed a full teaching load during the summer session, something that previously relied on the department chair’s memory.
+Documenting planned workload ensures up front that everyone has the correct expectations and is treated fairly.
+Faculty are now secure in agreements to deviations from the typical 4/4 load if there were a change in department chair.
+For example, they can document a plan to complete a full teaching load during the summer session, something that previously relied on the department chair’s memory.

 Making the Case on Campus

 “This was part of a systemic change, a new focus on data and tracking activities,” Lewis said.
 So she personally went out to departments to share the value of this shift with faculty.
 “It was important that I went to these meetings to give a good picture of why we were doing this,” she said.